wazo-platform/wazo-provd-client/README.md

 The devices and plugins commands provide some methods that are asynchronous.
 To get the state of an operation, provd provides a resource called an Operation In Progress.
-Every asynchronous method returns the location of the operation in progress that it created.
-You can convert this location to an object by calling the method get_operation on the command you are using (ie `client.plugins.get_operation`).
+Every asynchronous method returns the OperationInProgress object that it created.
 One important thing to know about this mechanism is that *provd does not delete the resource it created*.
-To avoid resource leaking, the client provides a method called delete_operation that you can call with the same location that was returned from an asynchronous method.
+To avoid resource leaking, you must use the delete method on the object returned or use the OperationInProgress as a context manager.

 ### Devices command